RamblingCookieMonster/SecretServer/README.md

    * Limited testing, limited validation of edge case scenarios
    * Limited error handling
    * Limited comment based help and examples (some may be outdated)
+   * Limited explanation for functions relying on T-SQL.

 #Functionality

 Search for secrets without triggering an audit: